 "In September 1942, Viktor Frankl, a prominent Jewish psychiatrist and neurologist in Vienna, was arrested and transported to a Nazi concentration camp with his wife and parents.
 Three years later, when his camp was liberated, most of his family, including his pregnant wife, had perished -- but he, prisoner number 119104, had lived.
 In his bestselling 1946 book, Man's Search for Meaning, which he wrote in nine days about his experiences in the camps, Frankl concluded that the difference between those who had lived and those who had died came down to one thing: Meaning, an insight he came to early in life.
 When he was a high school student, one of his science teachers declared to the class, "Life is nothing more than a combustion process, a process of oxidation."
 Frankl jumped out of his chair and responded, "Sir, if this is so, then what can be the meaning of life?""

 Get new posts sent to you.
-If you change your mind later, unsubscribe with one click.
+If you change your mind later, unfollow with one click.

 You're a member of this community!
-Use the buttons on the right to vote on ths post or share it with others.
+Use the buttons to like this post or share it.
 Or leave a reply below.

 >"Frankl concluded that the difference between those who had lived and those who had died came down to one thing: Meaning"

 Well, he was just fucking lucky.
 It's a matter of randomness and, just because of that, he lived.
 Sure, maybe the posture in life would help to live longer (having hope is scientifically comproved to somewhat extend one's life if seriously sick, like cancer), but that wouldn't mean anything if you were among the ones picked to die in that day.
 Or in the next.
 Or in the next.

 Real things you can do to live happier?
 Start with what is scientifically comproved and expand from that.
 This serie of posts on Less Wrong is just incredible: The Science of Winning at Life.
 You can start with this post: How to be Happy